FranciscoMoretti/site/content/blog/how-to-install-next-js-in-windows-using-wsl2-a-step-by-step-guide.md

 For additional resources, check the [Microsoft website](https://docs.microsoft.com/en-us/windows/wsl/install).

 ![Instal WSL](/assets/docs/1089865260.png)

+Note: You'll need to reboot system after installing it.

 After a few minutes, you should be able to open it in a new Terminal tab.
 The first time you run your WSL2 Ubuntu distribution, you will need to do a few setup steps.
 Just follow the instructions that appear in the Ubuntu bash tab.